froggyos/froggyos.github.io/versions/1.16/docs/froggyscript3.md

     # Hello!
 }
 ```
+Blocks hold lines of FroggyScript3 code and are used in various keywords such as functions, conditionals, and loops.
 When a keyword specifies in documentation it requires a block like this:
 ```
 func [function_reference] [block]